Office of the Vice President for Student Affairs

 - collaborate with departments within and outside the Division of Student Affairs in order to deliver experiential learning opportunities

 One of the Institute’s major events is the Leadership Institute Annual Conference, which is held each spring and is based on the Common Experience theme for the academic year.
-The conference brings students from various backgrounds together to learn leadership skills, engage students in values-based activities that foster personal leadership development, build a unified community, cultivate social responsibility and inspire students to adopt a new way of life while expanding their leadership abilities.
+The conference brings students from various backgrounds together to learn leadership skills, engage in values-based activities that foster personal leadership development, build a unified community, cultivate social responsibility and inspire students to adopt a new way of life while expanding their leadership abilities.

 Off-Campus Living (OCL) provides programs and opportunities for Texas State students to become more aware of resources and events both on and off campus, including: